 Use your HSA as an investment tool

 A Health Savings Account (HSA) can be a powerful tool to cover your current and future out-of-pocket health care expenses.
-You have the choice to keep your HSA funds in your cash account which can earn interest similar to a savings account, or you can leverage the investment option in your HSA to take advantage of the opportunity for higher growth on your earnings with a variety of mutual funds available to you.
+You have the choice to keep your HSA funds in your cash account which can earn interest similar to a savings account, or you can leverage the investment option in your HSA to take advantage of the potential for higher growth on your earnings with a variety of mutual funds available to you.

 An HSA parked solely in cash and earning a low interest rate may cover your short-term out-of-pocket needs, but it won’t offer the growth potential you need to handle your health care expenses over the long term.
 With studies showing that you could need anywhere from $131,000 to $147,000 to pay for health care in retirement if you are single, and about $273,000 if you are married, it's clear that ignoring your HSA’s investment potential won’t help in the long run.1